 In the first century in BC, the Roman Empire conquered Seleucid Empire and Egypt Empire.
 Through central Asia, intercontinental trade and communication became regular, and blossomed on an unprecedented scale.
 The Roman Empire built two ports in Barygaza and Barbarricum to trade with the Central Asian Silk Road.
 They traded spices, perfumes, and exchanged silk, porcelain, jades from China.
-The Romans were fancy about Chinese silk very much which luxurious clothing materials for women become.
+The Romans were fancy about Chinese silk very much which became luxurious clothing materials for women.

 Both Roman and China attached much importance to the international trade on the Silk Road.
 The Silk Road was under protection of Roman and Chinese armies.

-The prosperity of Silk Road reached its heyday in Tang Dynasty (618~907).
+The prosperity of Silk Road reached its heyday in the Tang Dynasty (618~907).
 The Tang empire was the most powerful and prosperous country in the world.
 Its conquest over the West and central Asia ensured the trade along the Silk Road.
-The emperors of Tang carried out friendly diplomacy policy, and welcomed foreign envoys, merchants and travelers, which made Chang’an a cosmopolitan.
+The emperors of Tang carried out friendly diplomacy policy, and welcomed foreign envoys, merchants and travelers, which made Chang'an a cosmopolitan.

 In Tang Dynasty, the Maritime Silk Route also were pioneered by Chinese.
 The envoys sailed through the Indian Ocean to Persian Gulf and Red Sea, to explore Persia, Egypt, Aksum and Somalia.